 Since local banks are already merchant account providers, some business owners turn to them for accepting payments.
 And recently, analytic companies like J.D.
 Power have noted that big banks have also entered the payment gateway competition.

 First, let’s touch upon the fees by using the largest payment processor companies as an example.
-PayPal, Venmo, Stripe, and Square generally charge flat rates for accepting credit cards.
-Many business owners just starting out in business turn to these virtual terminal operators because they are well-known and easy to set up.
+PayPal, Venmo, Stripe, and Square generally charge flat rates to process credit card transactions.
+Many business owners just starting out turn to these virtual terminal operators because they are well-known and easy to set up.
 The flat rates for accepting credit card payments take away a lot of headaches and confusion.

 Everything seems good, until it doesn’t.

 The truth of the matter is that every transaction does not cost 2.5% to run.
 Some cost more, but most actually cost less.
-Visa, Mastercard, American Express, and Discover all have different assessment fees.
+Visa, Mastercard, American Express, and Discover all have different interchange fees

 These fees help them cover the cost of facilitating transactions and making a profit.
 But wait…there’s more.
-These companies also own separate networks for debit card transactions (and there are others as well).
+There are also separate networks for debit transactions which cost significantly less than credit card transactions.

 There is More Than Meets The Eye to Flat Rate Pricing